zwave-js/node-zwave-js/packages/core/api.md

     tag?: any;
 }

-// Warning: (ae-missing-release-tag) "sensorCCs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "sensorCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const sensorCCs: readonly CommandClasses[];

-// Warning: (ae-missing-release-tag) "serializeCacheValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "serializeCacheValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function serializeCacheValue(value: unknown): SerializedValue;

-// Warning: (ae-missing-release-tag) "SetNonceOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SetNonceOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface SetNonceOptions {